TimothyDing/Web3Bench/README.md

                             The name of the exported csv file, default is summary.
 The name of the exported csv file is <exportcsv>.csv, and it will be exported to the current directory
+    --dbtype {mysql,tidb,postgres}
-    --exportdb EXPORTDB   If it is empty, the script will not export the data to the MySQL database.
+                            Database type: mysql, tidb, or postgres (default: mysql) --exportdb EXPORTDB   If it is empty, the script will not export the data to the database.
-                            If it is not empty, the script will export the data to the MySQL database.
+                            If it is not empty, the script will export the data to the database.
-                            The value of --exportdb can be sum or all. sum: export the sum of the data to the MySQL database. all: export all the data (including the original data and the sum of the data) to the MySQL database --testtime TESTTIME   The test time in minutes, default is 0.
+                            The value of --exportdb can be sum or all. sum: export the sum of the data to the database. all: export all the data (including the original data and the sum of the data) to the database --testtime TESTTIME   The test time in minutes, default is 0.
 If it is 0, the script will get the test time from the xml config file.
 If it is not 0, the script will use the value as the test time